Do Private Schools in Sydney Also Have an Age Cutoff? How Much Is Tuition?

-Today’s email is from a parent moving to Parramatta from India and considering sending his Kindergartener to a private primary school instead of a public school due to the age cutoff.
+Today's post is directly from my inbox.
+This is an email I got from a parent moving to Parramatta from India and considering enrolling his Kindergartener to a private primary school instead of a public school due to the age cutoff.

 My daughter could perhaps start school next year at age 5 (she is just 22 days over the cut-off but is in the second year of formal education in India – Nursery and Lower KinderGarten).